‘Tis the season for butternut squash- the greatest vegetable on the face of the earth!

 - 1 butternut squash peeled, seeded, and cubed

-- optional: Greek yogurt sour cream, or cashew cream for serving
+- Greek yogurt, sour cream, or cashew cream for serving, optional

-- In a large pot, saute onion in olive oil until browned and softened.
+- In a large pot, sauté the onion and fresh thyme (1 tablespoon) in olive oil (1 tablespoon) until browned and softened.

-- Add the squash, broth, and salt and pepper.
+- Add the squash, broth (1 cup), and salt and pepper to taste.
 Stir, bring to a boil, and simmer for 20-30 minutes (or until squash is tender).

 - Serve garnished with extra thyme and Greek yogurt, sour cream, or cashew cream (if desired)